Back to main page

 A rough guide to Baltimore Deep Sea Angling Festival

-The festival has been taking place annually for more than forty years.
-It is held over the four days preceding the last Monday of August (the UK bank holiday weekend), divided between one day's shark fishing and three days' bottom fishing.
-It usually attracts upwards of fifty anglers from Ireland and abroad.
+The festival is a boat fishing competition that has been taking place annually for nearly 50 years.
+It is held over the four days preceding the last Monday in August (the UK bank holiday) and is divided into one day's shark fishing and three days' bottom fishing.
+It attracts anglers from Ireland and abroad, many returning year after year, not just for the excellent fishing but also for the friendly atmosphere.
+As a result the entry has grown steadily to around 70 anglers at the last count.

-You are free to enter for as many of the four days as you wish.
-There are daily cash prizes, presented at a different pub every day after fishing.
+You can enter for as many or few of the four days as you wish.
+There is a daily trophy and cash prizes, presented in a different bar every day after fishing.
 Overall trophies and prizes are presented at a prizegiving dinner on the Sunday night.

-Baltimore Deep Sea Angling Festival is a conservation event (and has been for many years).
+The festival is a conservation event and has been for many years.
 The main prizes are determined on a points basis so that fish not wanted for eating can be returned safely to the sea.
+In addition shark and common skate are tagged for an ongoing research programme

-Fishing grounds Fishing takes place at anchor, mainly on rough ground.
-All the boats normally fish within a mile or two of each other and keep in regular radio contact so that chances are as equal as possible.
+Fishing grounds Bottom fishing takes place at anchor, mainly on rough ground.
+All the boats normally fish within a mile or two of each other and keep in regular radio contact so that everybody fishing has as equal a chance as possible.

-Boats are licensed charter boats in the range 30 to 36 ft long.
-Competitors are allotted to a boat on the pier in the morning.
+Boats are licensed charter boats in the range 30 to 40 ft (9 to 12 m) long, with full safety equipment and qualified skippers.
+Competitors are allocated a boat on the pier in the morning.
 Whenever possible groups of anglers will be able to fish together on the same boat right through the festival.
-However, you might occasionally be requested to change berth in the interests of maintaining an even balance of numbers between boats.
+However, you might occasionally be asked to change berth in the interests of maintaining an even balance of numbers between boats.

 Fish species Conger and ling feature prominently.
 Also to be expected are cod, bull huss, pollack, pouting, rays, common skate, whiting, wrasse, haddock and dogfish.
 Blue shark are the main shark species.

 Bait Fresh mackerel is generally the preferred natural bait.
 Boats stop en route to the grounds to enable anglers to catch bait for the day.
-Other fish caught at this stage do not count towards the competition.
+Fish caught at this stage do not count towards the competition.

-Cash prizes About 15% of the daily entry fee goes into the cash prize fund for the day.
-The value and number of cash prizes depends on the number of entries, but there are normally prizes for the four or five highest scores plus the heaviest 'edible' fish of the day.
+Daily prizes About 10 per cent of the daily entry fee goes into the cash prize fund for the day.
+The value and number of prizes depends on the number of entries, but there are normally cash prizes for the four or five highest scores plus the heaviest 'edible' fish of the day.
+There is also a perpetual cup for the winning angler each day.

-Overall prizes The festival has an array of silverware.
-There are perpetual trophies for the first, second and third angler, heaviest edible fish of the festival, best lady angler, best team of three, best catch of the festival.
+Overall prizes There are lots of cups and silverware to be won over the three days, including perpetual trophies for the first, second and third angler, heaviest ling, heaviest cod, heaviest pollack, best common skate (determined by wingspan), best team of three, best lady angler, best catch of the festival and best boat.
 In addition, the first ten or more anglers overall have a choice of prizes donated by the festival's sponsors.

-Scoring system For the ground fishing competition all results (except 'heaviest edible') are determined on a points basis, according to species and in some cases length.
+Scoring system For the ground fishing competition all results (except 'edible' fish categories) are determined on a points basis, according to species and in some cases length.

 Pts Pts